qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 Dynamic languages are better in avoiding the shackle of unexpressive type system, and getting rid of syntax inconvenience related to type erasure (type erasure in typed languages require inconvenient things like type conversion).

+### Computation-storage tradeoff

+A view can be backed by either storage or computation (or a combination of storage and computation).

+Modern highly-parallel computation are often bottlenecked by IO and synchronization.
+Adding new computation hardware units is easy.
+Making the information to flow efficiently between these hardware units is hard.

 ## Invariant production, grow, and maintenance

 Most algorithms use the idea of producing invariant, growing invariant and maintaining invariant: